wp-plugins/woocommerce-beans/readme.txt

 - Install any rule in a few clicks
 - Create your own rules
-- Customize you beans name
+- Customize your beans name
 - Email notifications for your customers
 - Make manual credit or debit from beans interface
 - Powerful analytics to help you measure your performance